 Savr is an app for saving online content to read later.
 It is file-centric, offline first, future proof, and favors decentralization.
 Read about the design and motivation in the FAQ.

 When reading an article in a browser, share it to Savr.
 Then open Savr later to read it.
-For the most part, Savr is a free, hosted or self hosted, progressive web app.
-You can also install it on your phone for offline use.
+Savr is a free, hosted or self hosted, progressive web app that works on-line, off-line, and on your phone.

 Savr is: